fullcalendar/fullcalendar-docs/_docs-v5/timeline-view/resource-area-header-render-hooks.md

 ---
-title: Resource Area Header Render Hooks
+title: Resource-Area Header Render Hooks
 ---

 The "resource-area header" is above the resource data and displays the text "Resources" by default.